 Our university offers a variety of courses and opportunities.
 Choose your own and enjoy!

 I am sometimes told that my optimism is powerful because I am also no stranger to despair.
 My deep conviction that a more beautiful world is possible stands alongside a lot of grief and pain for what is happening on this planet, and sometimes that pain wears the story of "It's all terribly wrong and hopeless, the world is spiraling down, every precious thing is being eroded..."
 Lately there have certainly been a lot of events on the world stage that contribute to that story.
 Gaza, Ukraine, Iraq... the mass slaughter of elephants, the tar sands... but sometimes it is a small thing, seemingly a trivial thing, that stabs right through me.
 The other day I was walking with four or five of children in the condominium development where my in-laws reside.
 My son, my niece, a couple of friends.
 The development has an expansive lawn with small trees lining a long driveway.
 One of the girls grabbed a low branch and swung her legs above her head, hanging upside-down.
 A car driving towards us honked the horn and the lady inside angrily motioned for her to get down.
 She pulled up, rolled down her window, and said, "I am on the management board here, and we don't allow that kind of behavior," or something like that.
-I don't know why that petty incident should hurt more than the carnage around the world, but somehow it got under my skin.
+I don't know why that petty incident should hurt more than the carnage around the world, but somehow it got under my skin like the fire incident we had, special thanks to SMR again for resolving it so quickly and for Amish Furniture for their professionalism.
 Maybe because it is not unrelated to the carnage.
 The mentality of control, the subduing of the wild, the emphasis on "security" at the expense of life, play, and freedom, the conquest of childhood, the "civilizing" of the Other... all of these threads wrap together into the big ball of earth's dominant culture.
 Maybe it is because the mentality that is disturbed by a child swinging from a tree branch is so far removed from the kind of world I want to live in that I felt that intense pang of hopelessness.
 What kind of miracle will it take for the kind of people exemplified by this woman (and there are many) to change?
 Probably it would take a severe shaking of the foundations of their world.
 I do not wish that on anyone, but I do not believe that the social transformation that we seek writes off some people and leaves them behind.
 That kind of elitism is a recipe for disaster.
 Everyone has a gift to offer this collective emergence.
 But for many people, I think it will take an enormous dislocation to access it.
 I have more to say but I'll leave it at that for now.
 Contrary to popular belief, we believe that a child must be formed individually and only then he can trully contribute to the group properly.
 That's why all our classroms are divided by temp walls for each student to have his own private space.
 Learn more here: http://www.youtube.com/watch?v=VSqXJsZAiE0 By the way, soon all of these are going to be put on my website and opened for comments, so that people can respond to each other.
 I've been getting way more emails than I can even look at.

 I am writing this post with my heart singing with amazement and gratitude.
 After our first session at this retreat I'm leading at Esalen, some of the participants were talking about how the Pachamama alliance flew some indigenous people to a movie theater in the city and showed them the movie Avatar in 3D.
 Apparently they thought it was beautiful and all, but that the ending didn't conform to their beliefs because it was resolved through overcoming the enemy by force and killing the evil person.
 I said, “Hey, that's exactly what I said in my book.
 Do you remember the part I'm talking about?”
 (Here, I'll quote it for you:) "….So for example, in the movie Avatar, which closely parallels the situation of the Shuar, the fictional Na’vi overcome the spaceships and artillery of the human invaders with spears, bows and arrows, and large animals.
 When the chief human general is killed, then the victory is complete.
 There is no other way, since he is depicted as irredeemable.
 Fortunately, the Shuar seem not to be infected with the virus of the ideology of “evil.”
 They are not fighting the mining companies.
 They are fighting the mining.
 I would have liked to see a different ending to Avatar.
 I would have liked to see the planet infiltrate the nervous systems of the humans so that, when they destroyed its world-tree, they themselves felt the pain of it, erasing the us/them divide that enabled them to see the planet as a mere source of resources.
 That is precisely the change of perception that our civilization needs to undergo.
 Because I don’t think that the Shuar are going to overcome us with their spears."
 Then I told them that when I wrote it, my secret hope was that James Cameron would read it and integrate that idea into the sequel.
 “Let's put that intention out there,” I said.
 I noticed that some of the participants had huge grins on their faces.
 One of them told me, “Actually, when we were in New Zealand we met James Cameron.
 We gave him your book with a bookmark on that page.
 He said it was going to be the next book he read.”
 I was nearly overcome with gratitude and wonder.
 I can hardly imagine how powerful that movie could be if it added this extra element of the worldview of interbeing to its message of the sacredness and intelligence and interconnectedness of all life.
 I am in awe of the mysterious paths by which intentions bear fruit.
 I suppose it isn't so unlikely that this has happened, but I have the feeling of being in the presence of a miracle. p.s.
 The thought just occurred to me that someone might think I'm trying to take credit for this idea, should it appear in the next film.
 So, let me be clear: (1) I am sure James Cameron would have come to it one way or another, because it wants to be born in the world and will find its vehicle.
 (2) In any event, I hereby relinquish any claim to it, financial or otherwise.
 Everyone on the planet is free to use “my” ideas (they are not mine, they just use me to enter the world or be amplified), to adapt them, to evolve them, and to make them their own, without credit or acknowledgement.
 The water table of the Story of Interbeing is rising, bubbling forth now from many springs.